Evidence Analysis Library

 - Sifting through the vast amounts of literature: Individual practitioners would find it very difficult to keep up with amount of health care research that is continually published.
-Evidence-based resources narrow down this literature so preactitioners can make clinically sound decisions and recommenations more efficiently.
+Evidence-based resources narrow down this literature so practitioners can make clinically sound decisions and recommendations more efficiently.

 - Quick access to answers: Patients, clients and other stakeholders have many nutrition questions.
 Synthesized evidence-based resources help practitioners respond to those questions quickly and easily.

 - Faster implementation of research findings: Evidence-based practice resources bring together information across disciplines and fields and identify new ways to apply research findings to patient care, cutting down the lag time from “bench-to-bedside.”
 Improved practice quality and effectiveness: As more practitioners incorporate evidence-based guidelines and methods, the standard of care improves and the quality and effectiveness of practice increases.